bvibber/ogv.js/readme.md

 * Edge on Windows 10 Mobile
 * Internet Explorer 10/11 on Windows RT

-Older versions of iOS Safari have flaky JIT compilers.
+Older versions of Safari have flaky JIT compilers.
 IE 9 and below lack typed arrays.

 (Note that Windows and Mac OS X can support Ogg and WebM by installing codecs or alternate browsers with built-in support, but this is not possible on iOS, Windows RT, or Windows 10 Mobile.)